JasonAltschuler/KMeansPlusPlus/README.txt

 Default and suggested values are provided directly below.

    REQUIRED PARAMETERS:
 int k                -- number of clusters.
-Recommended: the fewer the better, as long as the fit is decent.
+Recommended: fewer is better, as long as the fit is decent.
                      See: http://en.wikipedia.org/wiki/Determining_the_number_of_clusters_in_a_data_set
 double[][] points    -- n-dimensional data points.
-For PhenoRipper, this is
+For PhenoRipper, this is pixels by channels.
-                     pixels by channels.
                      Entries stores pixel intensity.

    OPTIONAL PARAMETERS: default and suggested values int iterations       -- Default: 50.
 Recommended [50, 1000]